2025 Leagues Cup knockout stage

 The knockout stage of the 2025 Leagues Cup was the second and final stage of the competition, following the league phase.
 The knockout stage began on August 20 and concluded with the final on August 31.
 The top 4 teams from each standings advanced to the knockout stage to compete in a single-elimination tournament.
 There were 8 matches in the knockout stage, including a third-place playoff played between the two losing semifinalists.

 Format

-The 2025 Leagues Cup was contested between all 18 teams from Liga MX and 18 teams from Major League Soccer (MLS) out of the 30 teams.
+The knockout stage of the 2025 Leagues Cup was contested between four teams from Liga MX and four teams from Major League Soccer (MLS).
 Out of all 36 teams that competed in this tournament, only eight teams advanced to the next round, four from each league.
 Matches in the knockout stage were played to a finish.
-If the score of a match was leveled at the end of 90 minutes, no extra time was played, and the match was decided by a penalty shoot-out.
+If the score of a match is leveled at the end of 90 minutes, no extra time was played, and the match will decided by a penalty shoot-out.